-Rice is a photosynthetic autotroph that uses the C3 photosynthetic pathway.
+Rice is a photosynthetic autotroph that uses the C 3 photosynthetic pathway.
 Like all plants, rice requires 14 mineral elements in order to grow, with nitrogen often being the limiting factor for growth and crop yield.
 In common with most plants, rice can acquire minerals that are not essential, including minerals that are toxic to the plant and/or toxic to organisms that eat the plant.
 An example is arsenic.
-Arsenic is not required by rice or by any plant, but is required in trace amounts by at least some animals.
+Arsenic is not required by rice or by any plant, but is required in trace amounts by at least a few animals.
 Arsenic is sometimes accumulated by plants, occasionally to levels that some consider unsafe.
-Rice is a crop that is much more likely to accumulate arsenic than other crop species, probably due to the fact that it is usually cultivated in aquatic situations that can promote arsenic accumulation.
+Rice is a crop that is much more likely to accumulate arsenic than other crop species, primarily due to the fact that it is usually cultivated in aquatic situations that can promote arsenic availability.
 While no one is stating that all rice should be avoided, there are some concerns being raised and the arsenic content of rice is being monitored.

 Like wheat and corn, the most significant of rice’s interaction is with humans: their efforts to cultivate rice are of overwhelming significance to the plant.
 Three other interactions related to its cultivation are worth noting:

 - flooding is not required by rice but it is an effective weed prevention technique.
 Most weeds (and plants in general) do not thrive under flooded conditions, hence the practice of flooding rice paddies cuts down on the number of competitors that rice must face.

 - Rice is affected by many pests/diseases including fungi, bacteria and viruses.